-The consequences are as follows:
+The consequences for violation are as follows:

 1st occurrence: Phone will be held in the office for the remainder of the school day.
 Student will sign for return of phone.
+Email will be sent home.

 2nd occurrence: Phone will be held in the office for the remainder of the school day.
-Parent/guardian will need to come in to sign for the phone.
+Parent/Guardian will need to come in to sign for the phone.

-3rd occurrence and after: Phone will be confiscated for rest of school day, parent/ guardian must come in to sign for it, and school consequences will be assigned.
+3rd occurrence and after: Phone will be confiscated for rest of school day, Parent/Guardian must come in to sign for phone, and additional consequences may be assigned.